 Yes.
 When I first started getting into makeup in high school, I would just watch YouTube videos and try things out.
 But it was more like natural beauty looks.
 I loved Samantha Ravandahl—hers was the first channel I really loved, and I would constantly watch her.
 But it wasn’t exactly abstract stuff.
 As I started to get more into it, I couldn’t just do a regular eye look anymore.

 I was getting too used to spending an hour and a half to perfect my makeup every single day.
-And that’s when I realised I had to do something with makeup.
+And that’s when I realized I had to do something with makeup.
 So then I decided to go into school for aesthetics.
 My course was four months, and at the end, I got my license, but they didn’t go over that much makeup; it was more about skincare.
 I still really love the skincare part, but as far as makeup goes, I’ve never really had any schooling.

 How would you define your aesthetic?